Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Nonlinear Usadel Equation

 \section{Nonlinear Usadel Equation}

-In this section, we will introduce a model of an SF junction and describe how to numerically solve the nonlinear Usadel equation with inhomogeneous magnetization in a ferromagnet F. The system we consider is an one-dimensional diffusive SF junction where magnetization in the F layer is either homogeneous or rotating like illustrated in Fig.~1.
-The rotation is introduced by dividing the F layer with thickness $L_F$ into F1 and F2 layers where magnetization are in general non-collinear.
-The thicknesses of F1 and F2 layers, the SF barrier resistance, and the F layer resistance are respectively defined by $L_{F1}$, $L_{F2}$, $R_B$, and $R_N$.
-The exchange field in the F2 layer is aligned along the $z$ axis, while that in the F1 layer is misaligned by angle $\alpha$ in the $x$-$z$ plane.
-Importantly, the misorientation angle $\alpha$ in exchange-spring ferromagnets~\cite{Kneller,Fullerton,Gu} can be experimentally controlled by applying an in-plane magnetic field.
-In our calculation we have assumed that the exchange energy $E_\mathrm{ex}$ in the F1 and F2 layers are the same, and the F1 and F2 interface is transparent.
+Let us consider SF junctions in the dirty limit shown in Fig.~1.
+We assume that the junction is homogeneous within the $yz$ plane.
+The magnetization in the ferromagnet can be either homogeneous or inhomogeneous.
+As an example of the inhomogeneous magnetization, we divide the F layer into two segments, F1 and F2, as shown in Fig.~1.
+In the F1 layer ($0 \leq x \leq L_{F1}$), the magnetic moment is in the $zx$ plane and rotated by $\alpha$ from the $z$-direction.
+In the F2 layer ($L_{F1} \leq x \leq L_F$), on the other hand, the magnetic moment points the $z$-direction.
+The magnetic moments in the two layers are non-collinear to each other for $\alpha \neq 0$, which results in spin-flip scattering.
+The misorientation angle $\alpha$ in exchange-spring ferromagnets~\cite{Kneller,Fullerton,Gu} can be experimentally controlled by applying an in-plane magnetic field.
+The length of the F2 layers is denoted by $L_{F2}$ (i.e., $L_F=L_{F1} + L_{F2}$).
+The resistance due to the barrier at the SF interface is denoted by $R_B$ and that in the F layer by $R_N$.
+In our calculation, we assume that the exchange energies $E_\mathrm{ex}$ in the F1 and F2 layers are the same, and that the interface between the two layers is transparent.